s2hub/docs/articles/werner_krauss_i18n/01_i18n_introduction.md

 ## What does i18n mean?
 I18n is the abbreviation of "internationalisation".
-That word has 20 characters in total, so we take the first and last character and the left 18 characters "nternationalisatio" is shortened to 18.
-Voila, i18n is born.
+That word has 20 characters in total, so we take the first and last character and the remaining 18 characters "nternationalisatio" is shortened to 18.
+Voilà! i18n is born.
 Developers sometimes have a strange sense of humour, don't they?

-It actually means that you can design a software, that can be adapted to various languages and regions without changing the code.
+In practical terms, it means that you can design software that can be adapted to various languages and regions without changing the code.

-Another abbreviation is L10n, which stands for "localisation".
-That's the process to add new languages to the software
+Another related abbreviation is L10n, which stands for "localisation" - which is the process of adding new languages to the software.

 ## Language versus Locale:

 While language and locale are often used interchangeably, they are not the same.
 A language can be spoken in many countries or regions.
-For German language there are at least three locales.
+For the German language there are at least three locales.
 For Germany, Austria and Switzerland the locales are `de_DE`, `de_AT` and `de_CH`.
 One famous difference between `de_DE` and `de_AT` is e.g. the name of the first month of the year, Januar in Germany and Jänner in Austria.

-Tip: If your website is in English, but for international guests, not especially for British or American people, there is even a locale for "international Englishj", en_100.
+Tip: If your website is in English, but for international guests, (not specifically for British or American people), there is even a locale for "international English" - en_100.

 You can find more about [i18n and l10n on wikipedia](https://en.wikipedia.org/wiki/Internationalization_and_localization).

-## What parts are affected by i18n?
+## What is affected by i18n?

-The most obvious part that's different in various locales is content.
-That can be text, the main content but also text on buttons, form labels, even invisible text in metadata.
-You also have to think about the right character set, which is nowadays most of the time utf-8.
-Some languages like Arabic are written right-to-left, so you might have to keep this in mind.
+The most obvious part that's different in the various locales is content.
+That can be text in the main content but also text on buttons, form labels, even invisible text in metadata.
+You also have to think about using the right character set, which, nowadays, is commonly utf-8.
+Some languages like Arabic are written right-to-left, so you might have to keep this in mind during your build.

-For texts in your UI there might be different pluralisation rules, not just simply adding a "s" to the word like in English.
+For text in your UI there might be different pluralisation rules beyond just simply adding a "s" to the word like in English.
 But also different formats for:

 * date and time
 * calendar systems